ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Maybe it does not work in combination with chaos, but if it does, then might this be an example of the reverbarating regime from papers 2 and 8?
 For my master topic, I feel like I have a much better intuitive understanding of the phase-tipping concepts.

+## 15. Metamorphoses of Basin Boundaries in Nonlinear Dynamical Systems.
+(1986)
+Grebogi, C., Ott, E. & Yorke, J. A.

+**01.03.2025:**  This early paper describes how the basin boundary of the Henon map becomes fractal as a bifurcation parameter is changed.
+The boundary is given by the stable manifold of a period one saddle point.
+At some point, the stable and unstable manifolds of the saddle point intersect which necessitates an infinite number of crossing leading to a fractal basin boundary.
+Through this process, the period-one saddle becomes inaccessible from the basin of attraction of the attractor and a period four saddle becomes accesible.
+For another parameter value, the basin boundary suddenly changes size and is accompanied by the period four saddle becoming inaccesible and a preiod three saddle taking its place.
+The authors argue that a change in accesibility of unstable orbits mediates a change in the basin boundary.

+I think that understanding this example deeply would really help my understanding of nonlinear systems.
+It is also part of the early investigations into nonlinear dynamics and probably what most current experts have learned.
+While having understood the general concepts discussed here, how the stable and unstable manifolds interact (and why one crossing necessitates infinitely many crossings) is still not quite clear to me.

 # Papers